mgpavlov/OnlineGroceryStore-Application/README.md

 # Online Grocery Store[![HitCount](http://hits.dwyl.io/mgpavlov/OnlineGroceryStore-Application.svg)](http://hits.dwyl.io/mgpavlov/OnlineGroceryStore-Application)
 Developed an end to end Ecommerce web Application using Spring MVC with multiple modules.
-Online Grocery Shop is a system that registers users, categories, products and orders.
+Online Grocery Shop is a system that registers users, categories, products and manage orders, create offers from random products with discount which are changed after a certain time.
 ___

 ## The Database of the Application support 8 entities: